THE ELLEN IDELSON DIVERSITY SCHOLARSHIP

 As part of our mission, Impro Theatre embraces diversity, equity and inclusiveness, and we are continually striving to bring new voices, opinions, and experiences to the unscripted theatre community.
 We believe that a diverse, equitable, and inclusive community is essential to artful and meaningful storytelling.
 We seek to increase our diversity of race, ethnicity, culture, age, individuals with disabilities, sexual orientation, gender identification, as well as economic diversity, across our community.

 ABOUT ELLEN IDELSON

-C. College students and recent graduates.
+C. May be college students and/or recent graduates.

-D. Individuals with strong financial need.
+D. May express and demonstrate a strong financial need.

 E. May already be familiar with Impro Theatre’s programming, including having taken classes with us, and/or attended our performances at the Impro Studio or elsewhere.
 (While it is not required, applicants are encouraged to see a performance by Impro Theatre's Main Company prior to applying as it demonstrates the skills taught at the School.)